mrzealot/absolem/index.md

 In any case, I'd say I've spent somewhere in the neighbourhood of $400 (so far!).
 If it ever came to making this "repeatable", though, with a little streamlining, _and_ we woundn't include the switches and the keycaps (as most estimates usually don't), it could be well below $200.

+Two short, related anecdotes:

+1) The metal lasercutting shop is in an industrial park a few kilometers out of town, and when we arrived there to pick up the plates with my wife by bike, some workers were laughing at us pretty hard.
+They said that they have been doing this for a while, and have encountered the whole spectrum of cars, vans, and trucks at the shop, but nobody has ever come to collect their order by bike yet... :)

+2) When asking around about wood processing options in a local shop, I brought along the current prototype for illustration.
+The 2 guys there were really helpful (they referred me to the lasercutter  I ended up with), but there was also a woman who acted really condescendingly towards me the whole time, and whose only contribution to the conversation was a careless "That's not possible...
+You have to forget about this!".
+I'd just like to state for the record that it _was_ indeed possible, and send a heartfelt "Fuck you!" to that "lady" through this channel as well...

 ### Assembly